Bronsun/RequestCounter/README.md

 #### NGINX

-It is used as reverse proxy for our web server.
+It is used as a reverse proxy for our web server.

 #### REDIS